G0rg0ne/RAG-ooN/README.md

 ![rag_detail_v2](assets/interface.png)

-Remark : In this project i tried to build the langchaing's
+Remark : In this project I tried to re-build the langchaing's "conversation chain" strcuture from scratch.
+This has to take in to consideration the context window to ipdate the lenght of the "cash" of the model.

 These are some usefull material/links that I used to build this project :